-Shortcut: No obligation instant life insurance quotes will be displayed right away by filling out the form on the left or above (mobile) this article.
+Shortcut: No obligation instant life insurance quotes will be displayed right away by filling out the form on the left.
 To learn more about how much life insurance you really need, please continue reading below.

 Soooo many numbers, theories, models, and insurance agents telling you different things.

 This article will simplify it and help you figure out how much life insurance you actually need.
 An unbiased independent agent should be able to help you with this.
 However, consumers are best equipped to always be treated fairly if you understand the basics on your own first.

 How NOT to Determine Life insurance Needs

 The income multiplier method, don’t use it!

 This method says to multiply your yearly income by 5 or 7 or 10 times and that is how much coverage you need.
 It’s often called a “general rule of thumb“.

 I truly cringe when I hear this.
 Let’s take a quick look at how WRONG this calculation be.